intelligencecore/intelligencecore/README.md

 - 👋 Hi, I’m @intelligencecore
 - 🌱 I’m currently learning Swift🍏 and C++.
-(My priority is Swift right now.)
 - 💞️ I’m looking to collaborate on projects on C++ and Swift.
-- 😄 Pronouns: While Loop
+- 😄 Pronouns: try!
-- ⚡ Fun fact: I speak several Human languages😎

 <!---